Asian markets rally, dollar dips as traders price in policy tightening

 “What we are seeing though is some recognition that perhaps the sell-off that we saw in the second half of August was a bit overdone,” she said.

-New York’s rise filtered through to Asia, where Hong Kong added more than two percent heading into a long weekend, while Tokyo, Sydney, Shanghai, Singapore, Wellington, Manila and Bangkok were all up.
+New York’s rise filtered through to Asia, where Hong Kong close to three percent heading into a long weekend, while Tokyo, Sydney, Shanghai, Singapore, Wellington, Mumbai, Manila and Bangkok were also well up.

 OANDA’s Edward Moya said traders cheered as “Powell stuck to his hawkish script and affirmed the commitment to tighten policy until inflation is back towards their target.